 A business purchase, no matter how small, requires a tremendous amount of coordination and document gathering.
-The data you'll need from a seller to evaluate a business, the documentation required to close a deal, and the overall chasing that must be done between buyer/seller and their professional advisers, can be astounding.
+The data you’ll need from a seller to evaluate a business, the documentation required to close a deal, and the overall chasing that must be done between buyer/seller and their professional advisers, can be astounding.
 A good broker will be an enormous help putting all of it together.
-They will even provide you with the standard Purchase Agreement paperwork, as well as a Buyer's Information Packet.
+They will even provide you with the standard Purchase Agreement paperwork, as well as a Confidential Business Review.

 Looking to purchase a business that will allow you to live and work in the United States?
 There are several options for obtaining a visa, please see our page on visa options.

 Follow this link to peruse a list of businesses that are currently available for sale.
 Your future business is just a few clicks away!